OpenNTF/org.openntf.nsfodp/README.md

 The NSF deployment service allows for deployment of an NSF to a Domino server without involving the Notes client.
 Currently, this will only deploy new databases, but the plan is to have this also be able to perform a design replace on an existing database.

+### XSP Transpiler

+The XSP transpile translates XPages and Custom Controls into Java source files in the `target/generated-sources/java` directory of the project.
+This is intended for use with [non-NSF webapps](https://github.com/jesse-gallagher/xpages-runtime).

 ## Usage

 To use this tooling with an ODP, wrap it in a Maven project with the `domino-nsf` packaging type.
 Here is an example pom: